Wrent/JSWithTruffle/README.md

 Insert your javascript file in  `/src/main/resources/test/`, build the app and run it with the correct filename.

 ## Unit tests
-Basic unit tests can be found in TODO.
+Basic unit tests can be found in test folder in file JavascriptTest.java.
+These test check if all of the implemented Javascript features work (operations, variables of different type, if branches, while loops and arrays).

 ## Sources
 Implementation was based on [Brainfuck Truffle interpreter](https://github.com/japod/bf) and the insights from [Writing a Language in Truffle.
 Part 2: Using Truffle and Graal tutorial](http://cesquivias.github.io/blog/2014/12/02/writing-a-language-in-truffle-part-2-using-truffle-and-graal/) were used.
 Application uses Mozzila Nashorn as a JavaScript parser.